craigwalton-dsit/inspect-soocon25/README.md

 # Inspect workshop

-An workshop which introduces the Inspect LLM evaluation framework at [SOOCon25](https://stateofopencon.com/).
+A workshop which introduces the Inspect LLM evaluation framework at [SOOCon25](https://stateofopencon.com/).

 What you'll have done by the end of this workshop: